dapr/dapr/samples/kubernetes_zero_to_hero/README.md

 ```actions.io/enabled: true``` - this tells the Action control plane to inject a sidecar to this deployment.
 ```actions.io/id: nodeapp``` - this assigns a unique id or name to the Action, so it can be sent messages to and communicated with by other Actions.

+You'll also see the docker image that we're deploying.
+If you want to update the code and deploy a new image, see **Next Steps** section.

 This deployment provisions an External IP.
 Wait until the IP is visible: (may take a few minutes)